Best Sites to Find Free Podcast Sound Effects

 Sound Effects Double Meaning

-Sound effects, or sfx, can mean two different things in audio world. ✌️
+We mentioned this in the introduction, but wanted to spend a little more time explaining it here: Sound effects, or sfx, can mean two different things in audio world. ✌️

-Sound effects can mean recorded sounds.
+Sound effects (sfx) can mean recorded sounds.
 That is is how we are using the term in this blog post.
 Some examples: background chatter of a social mixer, sound of a horse pulling a cart, a video tape clicking into an old video cassette player. πŸ“Ό

 But sound effects can also mean audio editing effects that you apply on recorded tracks in post production software.
 You know how you can make someone’s voice sound like they just sucked the helium out of a balloon?
 That is an example of this kind of sound effect. 🎈